mattereppe/bccstego/README.md

 The program is a single python script which embeds all the necessary code to assemble, compile and install the BPF filter.
 The github repository maintains the latest version already built and ready to use.

 Anyway, additional modifications might be necessary to include additional use cases or to modify the output.
-For instance, it should be extended to work with other protocols (TCP, UDP, ICMP) and additional fields (IP options).
+For instance, it should be extended to work with other protocols (ICMP) and additional fields (TCP/IP options).

 The preferred way to make modifications is to edit the source templates in the <code>src/</code> directory and build a new executable through the provided Makefile.
 There are two templates in the <code>src</code> directory, which make it simpler to maintain and update the source code for the user and kernel spaces.